 Participants in the Alliance for Excellence in School Budgeting will enjoy benefits such as access to resource materials as well as hands-on training to help them throughout the implementation process.
 More importantly, members of the Alliance for Excellence in School Budgeting will be able to network with their peer organizations to share their experiences and knowledge.

-GFOA is recruiting for the second cohort of the Alliance for Excellence in School Budgeting which will begin in November 2016.
-If you are interested in applying to be part of the second cohort, please complete the application form.
+GFOA is recruiting for the second cohort of the Alliance for Excellence in School Budgeting which will begin in November 2017.
+If you are interested in applying to be part of the group, please complete the application form.
 Key questions and answers, as well as the proposed timeframe, can be found here.

 |News and Events|